 When you are here you will also have the opportunity to visit Skaill House, a 17th Century manor which was lived in by the laird who unearthed Skara Brae.

 We will spend around 1 1/4 hours at Skara Brae and Skaill House.
 Entrance is payable separately, costs £7.20 for adults and is free for Historic Scotland members.

 At over 5000 years old, these ancient monoliths may be the earliest henge monument in the British Isles.
 The four enormous stones are all that remains of a great stone circle on an ancient ceremonial site.

 Ring of Brodgar

 If there is one iconic symbol which represents Orkney’s ancient heritage, The Ring of Brodgar is surely it.
 As the third largest standing circle in the UK, it is also one of four monuments in the Heart of Neolithic Orkney UNESCO World Heritage Site, and is referred to by this organisation as, “unquestionably among the most important Neolithic sites in Western Europe”.

 We will have around 45 minutes here.

-We will board the Northlink ferry for departure at 4.45pm and the journey takes 1 ½ hours.
-Meals/snacks/drinks are at your own expense.
+We will drive back to the ferry port for departure at 5pm and the return journey takes one hour.
+Meals/snacks/drinks on the ferry are at your own expense.

 Journey back to Inverness